POD-io/Oblivion-ArchipelagoMod/README.md

 **If you do not see OBSE64** as an option, please try restarting MO2.

 ## How to confirm the mod is working as expected
 If everything is in order, you will see your Archipelago goal display as a quest as soon as you finish creating your character.
 If the Bridge mod is not communicating as expected, you will see a pop-up ingame after 30 seconds.
 If neither of these happen, please double check that the .ESP mod is installed and activated.

 ## Troubleshooting:

 In the newest update, all Archipelago items will be automatically re-synced with you in the event of a death, crash, or other loss of state.
 The client will also warn you if you are disconnected, and handle recovery in a more graceful manner.

-In the event something is not running as you expect, please check `%userprofile%\Documents\My Games\Oblivion Remastered\Saved\Archipelago\archipelago_debug.log`
+In the event something is not running as you expect, please check:
+`%userprofile%\Documents\My Games\Oblivion Remastered\Saved\Archipelago\archipelago_debug.log`